ryanzec/train-ui/STYLE_GUIDE.md

 ## Only assert what the test is about

-When writing a test, we should only assert the functionality specific to that test and not assert absolutely everything that the function does even if it is irrelevant tot he test itself.
+When writing a test, we should only assert the functionality specific to that test and not assert absolutely everything that the function does even if it is irrelevant to the test itself.
 This should help limit the amount of refactoring required when code changes happen.

 ## Use immer for testing changes in objects